manasseh-zw/PrintJobInterceptor/README.md

    - Job log (job_log.txt)
    - Server log (server_log.txt)

+## Installation

+- Use the powershell installer script to install the service.
+- Make sure it is the same directory as the compiled exe of the service

 ## Customization

 - To change the output directory, modify the `PrintServer` constructor call in `Program.cs`.